 public void beforeClass() throws Exception {

-// don't use SWTWorkbenchBot here which relies on Platform 3.x
+// do not use SWTWorkbenchBot here which relies on Platform 3.x

 bot = new SWTBot();